damienbowersock/Kubiya-Docs/Syntax-Guide/Policies/sg_policies.md

 ### --allowed-entity Flag

-A valid user's login email address is used to identify the user that the policy is aligned to.
+The 'allowed-entity' flag is used to identify what user or group of users the policy applies to.
+A valid user's login email address is used to identify a single user that the policy is assigned to.
+If an identity provider is configured to authenticate to Kubiya, a role may be used to grant access to multiple users that possess that role.

 ## List all Policies